-- Once the kiebasa is browned remove it from the pan and set aside.
-Add the onion, garlic and salt and pepper to the pan and sauté on medium for 3-5 minutes, or until they begin to soften.
+- Once the kielbasa is browned remove it from the pan and set aside.
+Add the onion, garlic, salt, and pepper to the pan and sauté on medium for 3-5 minutes, or until they begin to soften.
 Add the carrots and cook, stirring occasionally.

 - Drain and rinse the white beans and add to the pot.
 Add the chicken stock, water, rosemary, and Parmesan piece.
 Bring to a boil.
 Then turn the heat down to medium and let the soup simmer for 10 minutes.

 - While the soup is cooking, remove the ribs from the kale and tear the kale into bite-size pieces.
 Rinse the kale under cold water and add to the soup.
 Simmer for 10 more minutes.

 - Remove the piece of Parmesan.
 Taste the soup for seasoning and add more salt and pepper if needed.

 - To cool the soup, carefully transfer it to a large heat-proof bowl.
 Stir occasionally as it cools.